zumasys/docs/site/pos-connect/public-installation/README.md

 scheduler, and the sweeper as separate Windows services that can be seen and controlled from the standard Windows Services control panel.

-STEP 2- Encrypt Login Credentials
+STEP 2- Encrypt Login Credentials.

 Then follow these steps to enter and encrypt the database login credentials.